Five takeaways from the 2022 Emmy nominations

 This year, HBO's comedic drama Succession topped the list of most-nominated shows, with 25 nominations, including best drama series.
 Among the eight slots for supporting actor in a drama, three of them are taken by actors from Succession.

-Apple TV+'s Ted Lasso and The White Lotus are the next most-nominated shows at 20 nods each; as the most-nominated comedy, Ted Lasso also looms large in supporting categories with a total six nominees for best supporting actor and actress in a comedy.
+Apple TV+'s Ted Lasso and The White Lotus are the next most-nominated shows at 20 nods each; as the most-nominated comedy, Ted Lasso also looms large in supporting categories with a total six nominees among the slots for best supporting actor and actress in a comedy.

 Emmy voters did make room for a few new shows among major nominations, with ABC's breakout comedy Abbott Elementary scoring seven nominations, including best comedy series and best actress in a comedy for star/creator Quinta Brunson.
 Other series new to the Emmys which scored important nods: Hulu's Only Murders in the Building and its limited series Dopesick, Pam & Tommy and The Dropout; Apple TV+'s oddball triumph Severance and Showtime's Yellowjackets.